mikelee1313/SPO-Retention--Records/README.md

 4. **Uncomment Debug Output**
    - Find this line in the script:
      ```powershell
-     # Write-HostAndLog "      → Item $itemDisplayName has no compliance label or is already unlocked..."
+     # Write-VerboseAndLog "Item $itemDisplayName has no compliance flags set..."
      ```
    - Remove the `#` to see all items being processed